Luruu/Dama/README.md

 # Dama
- Game of Checkers revised for university project
+ Game of CheckersTable revised for university project